May 18, 2015 at 2:22 pm #6817

 Chapter 4: Ending (3200 words)

-Insert page breaks before you begin chapters and between chapters.
-To put in a page break in Word, hit the control-enter command.
+Insert page breaks between the Contents Data Page(s) and the beginning of the story, and between chapters.
+To put in a page break in Word, press the control-enter, or go to the Insert tab and click on Page Break on the Pages toolbar.
 Do not insert extra lines at the beginning or end of the chapter to force it to the next page.

-Currently we treat all works over forty thousand words as a novel.
-We ask for some additional content for these works.
+Currently, we treat all works longer than forty thousand words as a novel.
+We will ask for some additional content for works of such length.

-Dedication: The dedication is a short (usually one line) dedication to someone who the author would like to acknowledge personally and will be placed in the front matter of the book.
-It is NOT the same as the acknowledgements section normally put in the Author’s Notes.
+Dedication: The dedication is a short, usually one line, addressed to someone who the author would like to acknowledge personally, and will be placed in the front matter of the book.
+You should include the dedication in the Production Notes section, as above.
+It is not the same as the acknowledgements section normally put in the Author’s Notes.

-Chapter Numbers & Titles: Each chapter should begin with the words Chapter # (numeral not word) and the title.
-Like this (centered, bold):
+Chapter Numbers & Titles: Each chapter should begin with the words Chapter # (numeral, not word) and the title, in bold text and centered, like this:

 Title of Chapter

 Chapter Numbers: Each chapter must have a sequential chapter number and an individual chapter title.
-We do not allow roman numerals or the alphabet for the chapter “numbers.”
-No content can be outside this system.
-That means if there is a prologue and/or and epilogue, they must be contained within the first/last chapters and still follow the chapter length rules above.
+We do not allow roman numerals or letters of the alphabet in place of Arabic numerals.
+No content can be outside this system; we don’t use “prologue” or “epilogue” outside of the numbering system.
+If there is a prologue and/or epilogue, they must be contained within the first/last chapters, and still follow the chapter length rules above.

-Chapter Titles: A chapter title is a short phrase (1-5 words) that tease at but does not spoil the contents of the chapter for the reader.
-(Nor should there be “Part 1” or “Part A” in your chapter titles.)
+Chapter Titles: A chapter title is a short phrase of no more than five words that teases but does not spoil the contents of the chapter for the reader.
+Chapter titles should be self-contained; we won’t accept “Part 1” or similar phrases as part of the chapter title.
 Each chapter will eventually be serialized and therefore must fit into the format used by all the other stories to maintain consistent coding for the site.
-See our guide on multi-chapter works and serialization (FFP Multi-Chapter Formatting) as to why and how to title chapters.
+See our guide on multi-chapter works and serialization (FFP Multi-Chapter Formatting) as to why we require this format for chapter titles.

-Prolog and Epilog: There are NO separate sections allowed for prologs or epilogs.
-You can make the first section of chapter one into a prolog or you can make all or part of the final chapter into an epilog.
-You can even give it a subheading.
-Either way, these chapters must by one of the numbered chapters AND they must meet the word length guidelines for chapters.
-This will make much more sense if you look at the way stories are serialized on the website.
+Prologue and Epilogue: There are no separate sections allowed for prologues or epilogues.
+You can make the first section of chapter one into a prologue, and you can make part or all of the final chapter into an epilogue—you can even give it a subheading.
+Either way, these chapters must be one of the numbered chapters, while meeting the word length guidelines for chapters.
+This will make much more sense if you look at some of the stories already serialized on the website.

 Paragraphs: Do not indent paragraphs.
-Use single line space block formatting with a line skipped between paragraphs.
-(Inserting tabs and spaces at the beginning of the paragraph will only cause more work for our production team when they have to remove them.)
-Make sure you have turned OFF the MS Words’ “insert line break after each paragraph” function so that you have actual like break codes at the end of each paragraph.
-If you don’t understand what this means, contact us and we can explain it or link you to a tutorial on it.
+Use single-spaced block formatting with a line skipped between paragraphs.
+Make sure you have turned off Word’s “insert line break after each paragraph” function so that you have actual line break codes at the end of each paragraph.
+If you don’t understand what this means, contact us, and we can explain it or link you to a tutorial on it.
+Not following these guidelines will only cause more work for our production team, delaying publication of your work.

 Spaces: Do not use two spaces between words or sentences.
-There should never be more than one space in a row.
-(If there’s a reason for multiple spaces in a row, put that in the Production Notes section, or the HTML formatting will remove them.)
+There should never be more than one space in a row, excepting special formatting as a storytelling device, such as quoting a badly typed note.
+If there’s a reason for multiple spaces in a row, put that in the Production Notes section, or the production department will remove them.

-You can turn on the feature in MS Word that allows you to see dots for every space and double check this.
-(For those of us who learned to type when the rule was still two spaces and haven’t yet unlearned this archaic practice, there is “search and replace” in MS Word that works just as well with spaces as words.
-Search for two spaces and replace with one.)
+You can turn on the feature in MS Word that allows you to see dots for every space to double check this.
+For those of us who learned to type when the rule was still two spaces and haven’t yet unlearned this archaic practice, there is “search and replace” in MS Word that works just as well with spaces as words.
+Search for two spaces and replace with one.

 Window Spaces: There should be no extra spaces at the end of paragraphs.
 (Again, turn on the option that allows you to check this.)

-Scene Breaks: Scene breaks are particularly important for ebooks because empty lines are not as easily distinguished for readers as they are for print.
+Scene Breaks: Scene breaks are particularly important for ebooks, because empty lines are not as easily distinguished on a screen as they are for print.
 Use a scene break when there is a shift in 1) time, 2) place, or 3) character point of view (POV).
 Breaks must be marked with three asterisks centered on a separate line.
 (We will be using search function to replace it with our own graphic image for breaks.)
 Example:

 Quotation Marks: Use “smart quotes” or “curly quotes” for dialog and apostrophes.
 Remember to use “straight quotes” for measurements.

 Character dialog should be bracketed by double quote marks, not single.
-Quotes within quotes single.
+Quotes within quotes use single smart quote marks.

 Wrong: ‘I don’t know,’ he said.